**Oyster Conservationist Volunteers Needed!**

 • July-September: OC Program continues for 10 weeks (involving biweekly data collection and weekly monitoring of oyster cages).

 • Week of September 16 - Oyster Cage Pickup: Kara will collect oyster cages and the oyster will be moved to Jackson Estuarine Lab at UNH until ready for planting at the restoration site at the mouth of the Squamscott River.

 We value our volunteers and how they continually make a difference each year!
 The more oysters we can raise into healthy survivors, the closer we will be to “cleaning” Great Bay Estuary at a faster rate!

 Do you have a dock, mooring or access to water and interest in helping with oyster restoration next season?

-Please contact our 2012 OC Coordinator, Kara McKeton, via email or by phone at (603) 659-2678 ext.
+Please contact our Oyster Conservationist Coordinator, Kara McKeton, via email or by phone at (603) 659-2678 ext.
 15, if you are interested in volunteering as an OC.
 Also, if you know anyone with a dock, mooring or access to water who might be interested in our OC Program, please do not hesitate to contact Kara.